leonovk/yarh/README.md

 ## Usage

-All you need is to create an XML file with the http request specification.
+All you need is to create an yaml file with the http request specification.

 For example: